danielhrisca/asammdf/doc/functions_manager.rst

       This means that the definition `def Function1(a=1.5, b=0)` is not valid, instead the user can write something like this `def Function1(a=1.5, b=0, t=0)`
     * always return numeric values on all the branches: Python functions automatically return `None` if no `return` is explicitly written.
-The user must take care that all possible code braces return numeric values.
+The user must take care that all possible code branches return numeric values.

         .. code:: python